 - Listen to something that inspires and uplifts you.

 Work Through Your Work Anxiety with a Counselor

 The third step is to consider working with a professional.
 If your work anxiety is uncontrollable and the previous tips don’t succeed in helping you to manage it, you could likely benefit from a counselor’s guidance and support.
 While we all feel worried or uneasy about work from time to time, it isn’t normal or healthy to experience constant work anxiety.
 The good news is that therapy is an effective treatment method for anxiety, and a therapist can help you to work through your work anxiety.
 Psychotherapist Meredith Prescott in New York City explains how she helps her clients manage their work anxiety using Cognitive Behavioral Therapy (CBT):

 “When working with clients who have anxiety, I often use Cognitive Behavioral Therapy to target the negative thoughts and core beliefs.
 CBT examines how negative thoughts and beliefs shape behavior.
 Clients with anxiety may share all types of concerns related to work such as fears that they may not get a good review or even worries about getting fired.

 In order to improve the anxiety, we have to understand how the irrational thoughts are coming into play for the client and how we can change them.
 I help clients to learn how to cope with uncertainty and teach them to be more compassionate to themselves.
-I ask clients when faced with an anxiety-driven situation, “Is there evidence to back up their claims or fears?”
+I ask clients when faced with an anxiety-driven situation, ‘Is there evidence to back up your claims or fears?’
 I challenge the beliefs with the client and have them come up with other explanations so they can rewrite this storyline in their mind.
 I work with clients to gain a better understanding of their core beliefs and how they might survive even if the worst-case scenario happened.”